Managing AI workload costs on a budget

 • Ask for credits or test quotas for large experiments.

-• Push vendors to reveal throttling or capacity conditions that hit during peak demand.
+• Push vendors to show throttling or capacity conditions that hit during peak demand.

-Tweak the runtime, not only the instance.
+Tune the runtime, not only the instance.
 I use container images with the minimum libraries needed.
 That cuts startup time and attack surface.
-Here are changes that save cost and are easy to test:
+A few changes save money and are easy to test:

 • Use concurrency limits in the inference server.
 Set a sensible request queue and reject excess traffic with a clear 429 response.